falvarezb/lc3linker/README.md

 ### Examples

 The folder `src/test/resources` contains a few asm programs and subroutines that can be used to practise.

+__Note__: some of the examples have been borrowed from public sources to help improve the unit tests

 The program __day_of_week.asm__ calculates the day of the week of a given date by using [Zeller's formula](https://en.wikipedia.org/wiki/Zeller%27s_congruence) and depends on the following subroutines: